ahmedmoh14314-code/pizzeria-vesuvio/README.md

 Red gingham header, black enamel wall sign, paper menu card, pizzas plated on ceramic rings, dotted price leaders, a stamped SOLD OUT, and a pinned paper docket that slides in when the cart fills.

-Two rules I worked under.
+It was built under two rules.
 The markup was off limits, so the whole restyle happens in `tailwind.config.js` and `index.css`: the theme is remapped so the same `bg-yellow-400` now resolves to tomato red, and the rest is descendant selectors, `::before` / `::after` and `:has()`.
 And no images for the chrome, so the gingham, the scalloped valance, the torn paper edge and the plate rings are gradients and shadows.

 Responsive to 375px, with a visible focus ring on everything interactive.